McKeown Medical

 Most side effects of an anti-wrinkle brow lift are minor and temporary.
 They may include:

 These side effects typically resolve on their own without the need for additional treatment.
-If you develop a droopy eyelid, this can take up to six weeks for it to wear off.
+If you develop a droopy eyelid, it can take up to six weeks for it to wear off.

 An anti-wrinkle brow lift can create a more youthful and alert appearance.
 However, it’s important to have realistic expectations.
 The results are subtle and aim to enhance your natural features rather than drastically alter your appearance.

-anti-wrinkle brow lifts can be performed on their own, or as part of a more comprehensive facial rejuvenation strategy.
-For example, anti-wrinkle injections work very well in the upper part of the face and around the eyes where muscle hyperactivity is one of the main causes of ageing, below the eyes however volume loss is one of the biggest factors and so injectable dermal fillers are a popular combination for a more comprehensive rejuvenation.
+Anti-wrinkle brow lifts can be performed on their own or as part of a more comprehensive facial rejuvenation strategy.
+For example, anti-wrinkle injections work very well in the upper part of the face and around the eyes, where muscle hyperactivity is one of the main causes of ageing below the eyes.
+However, volume loss is one of the biggest factors, so injectable dermal fillers are a popular combination for a more comprehensive rejuvenation.

 1 / 3